LeWarEnds/Traffic-Implementation-Of-BassaExtension/README.md

-These are attempted by my `site_traffic` function within my router's reach and no VPN or similar items were used in this process.
+These are attempted by my `hit_site` function within my router's reach and no VPN or similar items were used in this process.
 The program here is Fiddler as per python requirements

 # Getting Started.